Rook (chess): Endgame

+Dimensions and design

+The rook is the second shortest chess piece after the pawn.
+Typically a rook is similar in appearance to a small castle or tower; thus, the rook is sometimes called "castle" and "tower", though modern chess literature rarely, if ever, uses those terms.

 History

 In the medieval shatranj, the rook symbolized a chariot.
-The Persian word rukh means "chariot", as does the name of the corresponding piece in the original Indian version, chaturanga, ratha.
+The Persian word rukh means 'chariot', as does the name of the corresponding piece in the original Indian version, chaturanga, ratha.
 In modern times, it is mostly known as हाथी (elephant) to Hindi-speaking players, while East Asian chess games such as xiangqi and shogi have names also meaning chariot (車) for the same piece.